holyshared/URLDispatcher/Docs/URLDispatcher.en.md

 ### Methods

-* match (string) - 指定したURLにマッチするかチェックします。
+* match (string) - Whether it matches it to specified URL is checked.
-* getPaturn - URLパターンを取得します。
+* getPaturn - The URL pattern is acquired.
-* setPaturn (string) - URLパターンを設定します。
+* setPaturn (string) - The URL pattern is set.
-* getConditions - URLのパラメータパターンを取得します。
+* getConditions - The parameter pattern of URL is acquired.
-* setConditions (array) - URLのパラメータパターンを設定します。
+* setConditions (array) - The parameter pattern of URL is set.
-* assemble - URLに変換します。
+* assemble - It converts it into URL.
-* isValid - ルートが妥当かチェックします。
+* isValid - Whether the route is appropriate is checked.

 URLDispatcher.Handler
 ------------------------------------------------

-URLDispatcher.Handlerはディスパッチャで実行されるイベントハンドラです。
+URLDispatcher.Handler is an event handler executed by the dispatcher.

-イベントハンドラの引数には、functionまたはobjectを指定することができます。
+Function or object can be specified for the argument of the event handler.
-オブジェクトの場合はpreDispatch, execute, postDispatchをメソッドを実装することができます。
+PreDispatch, execute, and postDispatch are mounted for the object and the method can be mounted.

-* preDispatch - イベントハンドラを実行する前に実行します。
+* preDispatch - It executes it before the event handler is executed.
-* execute - イベントハンドラを実行します。
+* execute - The event handler is executed.
-* postDispatch - イベントハンドラを実行した後に実行します。
+* postDispatch - After the event handler is executed, it executes it.

-executeメソッドは必ず実装してください。
+Please mount the execute method.

-また、setContextメソッド利用すると、urlのパラメータとイベントディスパッチャから引き渡される予定の実行引数を指定してイベントハンドラをテストすることが可能です。
+Moreover, the event handler can be tested by specifying the execution argument that is scheduled to be handed over by the parameter and the event dispatcher of url when the setContext method is used.

 ### Example